quantori/FastqHeat/README.md

 Copyright © 2021 [Quantori](https://www.quantori.com/).
 Custom Software Solutions.
 All rights reserved.

-This program (wrapper) was created to help to download metagenomic data from [SRA database](https://www.ncbi.nlm.nih.gov/sra/).
+This program (wrapper) was created to help to download data from [SRA database](https://www.ncbi.nlm.nih.gov/sra/).
 It uses one of the three different methods to download data depending on user's choice:
 **fasterq-dump** to download runs from NCBI's Sequence Read Archive (SRA), **FTP** or